 - Uses a period instead of a comma as the thousand separator.
 (The majority of European locales use a space and not period.)

 - Uses the metric system instead of imperial units.
-(This isn’t actually a part of the locale settings, but most the apps I’ve tested changed to metric.)
+(This isn’t a part of the locale settings, but most the apps I’ve tested changed to metric.)

 - Uses the day month year (little-endian) instead of moth day year (middle-endian) date format.